EVERY YEAR ON AVERAGE IN LARGE TRUCK CRASHES

 - Annual truck crash fatalities are equivalent to a major airplane crash every other week of the year.

-- The annual cost to society from crashes involving commercial motor vehicles is estimated to be over $99 billion.
+- The cost to society from crashes involving commercial motor vehicles was estimated to be $143 billion in 2018.

 - Tractor-trailers moving at 60 mph are required to stop in 310 feet – the length of a football field – once the brakes are applied.
 Actual stopping distances are often much longer due to driver response time before braking and the common problem that truck brakes are often not in top working condition.